nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### 1.2.
 Navigating the User Guide

-This user guide aims to provide you with all the information you need to make the most of StoreMando.
+This user guide aims to provide you with all the information you need to make the most out of StoreMando.

 Please note the following symbols used in the User Guide which may serve as points of interests: